-Note: Requirements for the mid-term report here
+Note: Requirements for the final report here

 Course Ethical Implications of AI will be remote, and start on November 4th at 10am via Zoom.
 For all people who registered, prior to the opening lecture, you will receive by e-mail a link to join the Zoom video call.